pingcap/tidb/docs/design/2021-09-13-parser-as-submodule-of-tidb.md

 ## Background

-I will explain why and how to migration parser back to the tidb repository.
+I will explain why and how to migrate the parser back to the TiDB repository.

 ### Why did we move parser into a separate repository?